 Self-employed numbers have grown in the UK in the past 20 years.
 According to the Office for National Statistics, there were more than five million self-employed people in the UK by the end of 2019.
 This was up from 3.2 million in 2000.
 Self-employed people represent 15.3 per cent of the working population in the UK – an increase of 12 per cent from 2000.

 If you have struggled to get a mortgage before, maybe you weren’t speaking to the right lender or broker.
 ‘It’s all about getting a good broker with access to a wide range of mortgage products,’ says Monica Bradley, MB Associates’ Managing Director.
 ‘A good broker will have every base covered.
 We have clients who are self-employed as sole traders, company directors and contractors.’

-We answer some commonly asked questions about getting a mortgage when self-employed and explain why you shouldn’t give up…
+We answer some commonly asked questions about getting a mortgage when self-employed (self employed mortgages) and explain why you shouldn’t give up…

 What if you haven’t been self-employed for very long?

 There are specialist lenders who will take your application into account if you’ve only got one year’s worth of accounts.
 Lenders may be more receptive if your business is in an industry you’ve worked in for a long time.
 MB Associates’ Sales Manager, Phil Leivesley, says: ‘The vast majority of lenders require two years’ worth of accounts, although there are still some options for applicants who might only have evidence for one full year.
 For professionals, for example; doctors, dentists, accountants, lawyers and engineers, it might be possible to proceed, even if they do not yet have their first year’s accounts.’

 What paperwork do you need to provide?